South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina vs. South Florida Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's contest features the South Carolina Gamecocks (33-0) and the South Florida Bulls (27-6) facing off at Colonial Life Arena in what should be a one-sided matchup, with a projected 77-54 victory for heavily favored South Carolina according to our computer prediction.
-Tipoff is at 1:00 PM ET on March 19.
+Sunday's contest between the South Carolina Gamecocks (33-0) and South Florida Bulls (27-6) going head to head at Colonial Life Arena has a projected final score of 77-54 (based on our computer prediction) in favor of heavily favored South Carolina, so it should be a one-sided matchup.
+The game will begin at 1:00 PM ET on March 19.

-The Gamecocks are coming off of a 72-40 win over Norfolk State in their last game on Friday.
+The Gamecocks enter this contest following a 72-40 win against Norfolk State on Friday.

 South Carolina vs. South Florida Game Info